taraCodeNa/uphbt-requirements/README.md

   * **"How to containerize an Angular v20 application using Docker for local development and eventual deployment."**
   * **"Show me how to containerize a React v19 application using Docker for local development and eventual deployment."**
   * **"Guide me on how to configure the .NET 9 Web API and Angular/React applications to correctly communicate when deployed via Docker Compose."**
+  * **"How to configure Nginx (or another reverse proxy) within a Docker Compose setup to handle HTTPS termination and route traffic to backend and frontend services, including managing certificates (e.g., self-signed for local, or Let's Encrypt for production)."**
+    ---

+    ### **Clarification on "Presentation Layer" and REST APIs:**

+**When we talk about a multi-tier or layered architecture (like the one described for the backend: API, Services, Data, Domain), the term "presentation layer" for the `Uphbt.Api` project refers to its role *within the backend system itself*, not directly to the end-user interface.**

+**Think of it this way:**

+* **For the end-user: The Angular and React frontends are the User Interface (UI) Presentation Layer.
+This is what the user directly sees and interacts with.**
+* **For the backend system's internal structure: The `Uphbt.Api` project (your Web API) is the Backend's Presentation Layer (or API Layer).
+It's the component that *presents* the functionality of your backend services (from the `Uphbt.Services` layer and underlying `Uphbt.Domain` logic) to external clients.
+It defines how those internal services are exposed and consumed.**

+**It's "presenting" the backend's capabilities in a structured format (JSON, XML) over HTTP to any client that needs to consume them, including your frontends.**

+**You are correct that the frontend (Angular or React in your case) is unequivocally the user-facing presentation layer.
+Its primary responsibility is to render the User Interface (UI), display data to the user, capture user input, and manage the user's experience.**

+**The confusion arises from using "presentation layer" to describe two different things based on the scope:**

+1. **Overall System Architecture (User's Perspective): Frontend is the presentation layer.**
+2. **Backend's Internal Architecture (API's Perspective): The Web API is the presentation layer for the backend's services.**

+**A REST API (and by extension, a .NET Web API implementing REST principles) primarily resides in the Application Layer (sometimes also referred to as the API Layer or Facade Layer) of a larger system architecture.**

+**Here's a common breakdown of how it fits into a traditional n-tier or layered architecture:**

+* **Presentation Layer (UI Layer): This is your Angular and React frontends.
+It's focused on the user experience.**
+* **Application Layer (API Layer / Service Layer): This is where your Web API (`Uphbt.Api` project) sits.
+Its responsibilities include:**
+  * **Exposing a consistent interface (the REST endpoints) to clients.**
+  * **Handling incoming requests (routing, deserialization, authentication, authorization).**
+  * **Coordinating with the business/domain logic.
+It acts as a gateway or a "waiter" for the backend, taking orders from clients and passing them to the "kitchen" (your domain and service layers).**
+* **Domain/Business Logic Layer: This is your `Uphbt.Domain` and `Uphbt.Services` projects.
+This layer contains the core business rules, entities, and operations.**
+* **Data Access Layer (Persistence Layer): This is your `Uphbt.Data` project (Entity Framework Core).
+It handles communication with the database.**

+**So, while the Web API serves as the presentation layer for the backend's capabilities, in the broader context of a multi-tier application, it's typically categorized as part of the Application Layer or an API Gateway between the UI and the core business logic.**